Chow mein in Minnesota: Minnesota-style chow mein

 Minnesota-style chow mein is made with celery, bean sprouts, and topped with processed chicken.
 It is topped with crispy noodles similar to lo mein, and served on white rice.
-Meats used in this style include ground beef, pulled pork, or shrimp.
+Meats used in this style could include ground beef, ground pork, or chicken chunks.
 It was invented in the 1920s, and was likely invented to cater to the local palate.
-The dish is actually more similar to lo mein than chow mein.
+The dish is actually more similar to chop suey than chow mein.

+Several frozen food versions are available in supermarkets in Minnesota and surrounding states via Captain Ken's Foods.

 Mock chow mein

-Minnesota is also home mock chow mein, which is also known as chow mein casserole, and hotdish chow mein.
-Mock chow mein is baked in a casserole dish with cream soup and ground beef mixed in, it often includes rice as well.
-It is somewhat common in Lutheran potlucks. similairly to Minnesota-style chow mein it is topped with crispy noodles.
+Mock chow mein is also known as chow mein casserole and as hotdish chow mein.
+Mock chow mein is a hotdish baked in a casserole dish with cream soup and ground beef mixed in, it often includes rice as well.
+It is somewhat common in Lutheran potlucks.
+Similar to Minnesota-style chow mein, it is topped with crispy noodles.